thanujkumar/annotations/Readme.md

  * **@Retention:** This annotation annotates other annotations and it is used to indicate how to store the marked annotation.
 This annotation is a kind of Meta annotation, since it is marking an annotation and informing about its nature.
 Possible values are:
-    * *SOURCE*: Indicates that this annotation is ignored by compiler and JVM (not available at runtime) and it is only retained in the source.
+    * *SOURCE*: Indicates that this annotation is ignored by compiler and JVM (not available at runtime) and it is only retained in the source (like @override, @SuppressWarnings).
     * _CLASS:_ Indicates that the annotation is going to be retained by the compiler but ignored by the JVM at runtime (not going to be available at runtime).
+This means discarded during class load.
+Useful when doing bytecode-level post processing (this is the default).
     * _RUNTIME:_ Means that the annotation is going to be retained by the Java Virtual Machine and can be used in runtime via reflection.

  * **@Target:** This one restricts the elements that an annotation can be applied to.
 The syntactic locations where annotations may appear are split into `declaration contexts` , where annotations apply to declarations, and `type contexts`, where annotations apply to types used in declarations and expressions